macaroni-os/macaroni-site/site/content/faq/_index.md

-The upgrade creates the files `/etc/luet/repos.conf.d/._cfg_<repo>.yml` that could be merged with the command `etc-update` (in the old system) or with the command `macaronictl etc-update` in the more updated systems.
+The upgrade creates the files `/etc/luet/repos.conf.d/._cfg_<repo>.yml` that could be merged with the command `etc-update` (in the old system) or with the command `macaronictl etc-update` in more updated systems.

 After the upgrade and the merge of the new configs the system is ready for the
 updates: `luet repo update` and `luet upgrade`.

-It's possible check the repositories urls with:
+It's possible to check the repository urls with:

 ```
 # luet repo list --urls --enabled